(Click to download the complete PDF)

 - Monitor results.
 The AFS staff and the Past Presidents’ Advisory Council will monitor results to determine appropriate follow up with prospects (information response, personal visits by volunteers, and other forms of interaction).

 - Maintain contact with bequest donors.
-The Past Presidents’ Advisory Council and AFS staff will stay in touch with bequest donors, continuing to provide them with information on AFS so that the donor is made to feel appreciated and valued for his/her commitment.
+The Past Presidents’ Advisory Council and AFS staff will stay in touch with bequest donors, continuing to provide them with information on AFS so that the donor is made to feel appreciated and valued for their commitment.

-The Society will have identified, approached, and cultivated those members most likely to be interested in making a planned gift to the Society and will have uncovered future sources of revenue.
+Result: The Society will have identified, approached, and cultivated those members most likely to be interested in making a planned gift to the Society and will have uncovered future sources of revenue.
 This effort also may result in more life income gifts from the targeted group of AFS members.

-In 2005, the Enhancement of AFS Value Committee was appointed to develop recommendations for AFS services and activities that could be accomplished under the increased financial security of AFS.
+Background: In 2005, the Enhancement of AFS Value Committee was appointed to develop recommendations for AFS services and activities that could be accomplished under the increased financial security of AFS.
 Under the guidance of the committee, the AFS Governing Board identified services and activities to enhance member services, aquatic stewardship, and information transfer and outreach.
 Three projects were selected for further pursuit:

 - The development of an open-access, electronic journal dedicated to marine and coastal fisheries,

-- The support of AFS leadership development (through a grant for Governing Board members’ travel to the mid-year meeting), and
+- The support of AFS leadership development (through a grant for Governing Board members’ travel to the Mid-Year Meeting), and

 - The enhancement of public outreach by expanding the scope of AFS staff (through the hiring of a policy and public outreach coordinator in Bethesda).